pasientskyhosting/secure-mac-guide/README.md

 ykpamcfg -2
 ```

-Your Yubikey are now setup with your Macbook and can be used.
-You should store the backup Yubikey somewhere safe for recovery - like in a vault in your bank ;)
+Your YubiKey are now setup with your Macbook and can be used.
+You should store the backup YubiKey somewhere safe for recovery - like in a vault in your bank ;)

-## Enable Yubikey for Auth, Sudo and Screensaver
+## Enable YubiKey for Auth, Sudo and Screensaver
-Before you proceed, you should verify you have the `/usr/local/lib/security/pam_yubico.so` file present on your Macbook from your ealier preparations.
+Before you proceed, you should verify you have the `/usr/local/lib/security/pam_yubico.so` file present on your Macbook from your earlier preparations.
 If you dont, you will lock your self out of your Macbook now.

 Edit the following files: